TheMorningCompany/TheMorningCompany.github.io/README.md

-# THE MORNING COMPANY
+# The Morning Company
-This is for The Morning Company's website on GitHub Pages.
+This is the repository for The Morning Company's website on GitHub Pages.